juanpc2018/HELP-STOP-THE-DRAMA-/README.md

 Lynx AES16 pci card does Not install in Windows8.1, but works Ok in W7x64 Win8.1 requires proper Bios tables.

+Newer ATX Boards like Z270 & Z370 have very weak socket pins made by Foxxconn, very brittle metal designed to fail, not like older X58 1366 socket pins, designed to last.

 STOP THE DRAMA.!